 The second and slightly simpler route involves taking a look at the glazed area vs the floor area, restricting any glass elevations to between 13% and 21%, depending on the project type and geographical location.
 Each building will fall into a category-defining its ‘group’, which is determined based on the number of fabric elements and whether there are opening elements on opposite elevations.
 The glazing should be evenly distributed across all elevations or concentrated on North and East facing elevations.
 Subject to the proposed document, buildings in the Greater London area will be required to incorporate additional shading methods.
 There will be requirements surrounding the size of opening elements to ensure a decent amount of heat can escape the greater building envelope.

 The solar gain will always be more of an issue during the summer months, particularly now we are now seeing higher temperatures across the country which are only set to increase with time.
 There are many solutions that can be used to reduce solar gain, including specifying glass with a high g-value.
 Another option would be to include an overhang in the exterior design, providing some shading to the glass beneath the structure.
 The new approved document is set to change the way highly glazed houses are designed, however, the focus on reducing overheating spaces will create more energy-efficient homes that are better equipped to deal with increasing temperatures.

-The approved document is not yet in effect, but the team at IQ is on hand to discuss any concerns or specification questions.
+Approved document X is not yet in effect, but the team at IQ is on hand to discuss any concerns or specification questions.
 You can get in touch with us on 01494722880.